ISI FLORENCE IS SCHEDULED TO REOPEN FOR THE 2021 SUMMER SESSION

 - The ISI student handbook documenting the rule and regulations of the Institute and local laws governing covid-19.

-During orientation, the Institutes will reiterate the information found in the student handbook with a special presentation dedicated exclusively to covid-19.
+During orientation, the Institute will reiterate the information found in the student handbook with a special presentation dedicated exclusively to covid-19.
 Topics will include local laws, rules and regulations of the Institute, prevention, health and safety recommendations, healthcare and medical assistance, and contingency plans (lock-down, repatriation etc.).

 PREVENTATIVE MEASURES AT STUDENT APARTMENTS